zqf2024/BMFH-Net/README.md

 GREEN AND BLUE FONTS REPRESENT THE FIRST, SECOND AND THIRD RANKINGS IN TERMS OF PSNR OR SSIM.</span>
 ![table1.jpg](images/table1.jpg)

+<span style="font-size:30px">COMPARISON RESULTS OF OUR METHOD WITH OTHER ADVANCED METHODS ON THE RICE AND RSID DATASETS.</span>
 ![table2.jpg](images/table2.jpg)

 ## Qualitative results🔥